-HPS 100 SAFETY ISSUES FOR CLINICAL PRACTICE (1T) 1 credit PREREQUISITE: ENG 101, SPH 107, PSY 200, MTH 100 or MTH 112 or MTH 116 (FOR NUR STUDENTS ONLY) or Permission of instructor.
+SAFETY ISSUES FOR CLINICAL PRACTICE HPS 100

+1 credit (1T) PREREQUISITE: ENG 101, SPH 107, PSY 200, MTH 100 or MTH 112 or MTH 116 (FOR NUR STUDENTS ONLY) or Permission of instructor.

 COREQUISITE: BIO 201, PSY 210, NUR 110, NUR 131, NUR 241 (FOR NUR STUDENTS ONLY).

 This course focuses on microbial and physical safety for clinical practice.
-Emphasis is placed on guidelines established by the Occupational Safety and Health Administration (OSHA) and the Alabama State Department of Public Health; topics include prevention of transmission of blood-borne and air-borne pathogens as well as prevention of injuries during clinical practice.
+Emphasis is placed on guidelines established by the Occupational Safety and Health Administration (OSHA) and the Alabama State Department of Public Health; topics include prevention of transmission of blood-borne and airborne pathogens as well as prevention of injuries during clinical practice.
 Upon completion of this course, the student should be able to participate in the clinical setting implementing measures which will prevent injuries and using appropriate universal precautions.

+MEDICAL TERMINOLOGY HPS 105

-HPS 105 MEDICAL TERMINOLOGY (2T, 2E) 3 credits PREREQUISITE: As required by program.
+PREREQUISITE: As required by program.

 This course is an application for the language of medicine.
 Emphasis is placed on terminology associated with health care, spelling, pronunciation, and meanings associated with prefixes, suffixes, and roots as they relate to anatomical body systems.
 Upon completion of this course, the student should be able to correctly abbreviate medical terms and appropriately use medical terminology in verbal and written communication.

-HPS 113 SPANISH FOR HEALTH CARE PROFESSIONALS (3T)
+HPS 113 SPANISH FOR HEALTH CARE PROFESSIONALS (3T) 3 credits

-PROFESSIONALS (3T) 3 credits This course provides an introduction to Spanish with a focus on the basic communication skills and vocabulary needed by health professionals when a non-English speaking Hispanic enters a health care setting.
+This course provides an introduction to Spanish with a focus on the basic communication skills and vocabulary needed by health professionals when a non-English speaking Hispanic enters a health care setting.
 Topics include soliciting identification information, history taking, performance of physical exam and giving instructions on general care and follow-up.

-HPS 114 BASIC PHARMACOLOGY (2T) 2 credits PREREQUISITE: As required by program.
+HPS 114 BASIC PHARMACOLOGY (2T) PREREQUISITE: As required by program.